zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 # Introduction

-The Time-Variant Routing (TVR) Working Group addresses a growing need in modern network environments where predictable variations in topology - such as the restoration, activation, or loss of network elements, are part of normal operations.
+The Time-Variant Routing (TVR) Working Group addresses a need in network environments where predictable variations in topology - such as the restoration, activation, or loss of network elements, are part of normal operations.
 This approach is essential in dynamic networks with mobile nodes, where links may be frequently disrupted and re-established due to mobility.
 It is also essential in networks with highly predictable traffic